Picnic Shelter, Museum of Life and Science

 If you have children, think for a good long minute about why you had them.
 Really think about it.
 I defy you to come up with even one sensible answer.

 No one is saying you don’t love your kids.
 Everyone loves their kids, even the moms who abandon them and the dads who burn them with the ends of their cigarettes.
 Think that sounds crazy?
 It’s not.
 The love is a biological necessity.
 Knowing how to not fuck up your kid is another thing entirely.
-And if your own parents abandoned you or burnt you with the ends of their cigarettes, well, you’re that much further behind the learning curve when you get started.
+And if your own parents abandoned you or even hurt you in ways you’re not willing to talk about, well, you’re that much further behind the learning curve when you get started.
 See, no one asks you to think about why you want kids before you have them.
 And no one will ever, ever tell you what it’s really like, how hard it is, or that you will sometimes wish you had never had them at all.

 Most nights, I fall asleep in my son’s bed.
 This is because he refuses to fall asleep alone and this is not one of the particular battles I wish to fight, especially when his sleepy limbs are so loose and his body is so warm and his eyes turn all blue and liquid just before they close.
 And then the other night, I dreamt that I’d rowed my blue-eyed son to school in a rowboat just big enough for the two of us.
 We floated along down some dark and muddy stretch of the Eno, and when we capsized – because, of course we capsized - I just pulled him out of the water and sent him to school like that, soaking wet and streaked in river mud.
 I woke up groggy and got him dressed and to school still in the haze of dreams.
 And then all day I had this uneasy feeling that I’d done something horrible.
 It wasn’t until later that afternoon when he walked out of school in his completely dry, bright yellow sweatshirt , orange sneakers flashing, like a little sun around which everything else was orbiting, that I was completely convinced the entire thing had been a dream.
 That’s how disorienting being a mother can be, I’m telling you.
 So damn confusing you hardly know which way is up.